VioletStarsinChains/FelixSaysDoubt/README.md

 🧪 Mule 6: Field Notes from the World’s Most Suspicious Test Subject

 Welcome!
 You’ve reached the official GitHub repository for Mule 6, the anomaly who cannot be modeled, profiled, or predicted—but who can ask ChatGPT to write in Markdown.
+I do NOT know what I'm doing!

 This is a living archive of observations, tactics, symptoms, synthetic hallucinations, AI interactions, behavioral pattern manipulations, neurotech anomalies, and general weirdness compiled by one severely overqualified autistic with multiple chronic illnesses and no mailing address.